Australian Stamp Duty Calculator

 Stamp duty comparison for a $750,000 property.

-Each state sets its own rates.
-ACT is phasing out stamp duty in favor of land tax.
+Each state and territory sets its own transfer duty rates and thresholds via their respective revenue legislation.
+The ACT is progressively phasing out stamp duty in favour of a broader land tax system.

 What is Stamp Duty?